 (c) the PureSpectrum Addendum and any other addenda attached hereto.

 1.2 Precedence.
 To the extent of any conflict or inconsistency between any two components of this Agreement, the conflict or inconsistency shall be resolved by applying the following order of precedence: (a) the applicable Addendum; (b) the Cover Page; and (c) these General Terms.
 Notwithstanding any language to the contrary therein, no terms or conditions stated in Supplier’s purchase order or other order documentation shall be incorporated into or form any part of this Agreement, and all such terms or conditions shall be void.

 1.3 Entire agreement.
-All of the documents listed in Section 1.1 constitute the entire agreement between the parties and supersede all prior and contemporaneous agreements, proposals or representations, written or oral, concerning their subject matter.
+All of the documents listed in Section 1.1 constitute the entire agreement between the parties and supersede any and all prior, subsequent and/or contemporaneous agreements, proposals or representations, written or oral, concerning their subject matter.
 Any terms contained in any Supplier purchase order or other document purporting to add to, modify, or supersede terms in this Agreement are expressly rejected by PureSpectrum and will be void, unless agreed to in a writing signed by each party.

 2.1 Ordering Services.
 PureSpectrum will provide and make the Services available to Supplier pursuant to this Agreement and any Economic Terms Addendums.

 2.2 PureSpectrum Addendum.
 If the parties enter into an Economic Terms Addendum, the relevant PureSpectrum Addendum shall be incorporated into this Agreement by reference.